Courrières mine disaster: Rescue attempts

 Rescue attempts began quickly on the morning of the disaster, but were hampered by the lack of trained mine rescuers in France at that time, and by the scale of the disaster: some two-thirds of the miners in the mine at the time of the explosion perished, while many survivors suffered from the effects of gas inhalation.
 Expert teams from Paris and from Germany arrived at the scene on 12 March.
 The first funerals occurred on 13 March, during an unseasonal snowstorm; 15,000 people attended.
-The funerals were a focus for the anger of the mining communities against the companies which owned the concessions, and the first strikes started the next day in the Courrières area, extending quickly to other areas in the départements of the Pas-de-Calais and the Nord.
+The funerals were a focus for the anger of the mining communities against the companies which owned the concessions; the first strikes started the next day in the Courrières area, extending quickly to other areas in the départements of the Pas-de-Calais and the Nord.

 The slow progress of the rescue exacerbated the tensions between the mining communities and the companies.
 By 1 April only 194 bodies had been brought to the surface.
 There were many accusations that the Compagnie des mines de Courrières was deliberately delaying the reopening of blocked shafts to prevent coalface fires (and hence to save the coal seams): more recent studies tend to consider such claims as exaggerated.
 The mine was unusually complex for its time, with the different pitheads being interconnected by underground galleries on multiple levels.
 Such complexity was intended to facilitate access for rescuers in the case of an accident—it also helped the coal to be brought to the surface—but it contributed to the large loss of life by allowing the dust explosion to travel further and then by increasing the debris which had to be cleared by the rescuers.
 About 110 km (70 mi) of tunnel are believed to have been affected by the explosion.
 Gérard Dumont of the Centre historique minier de Lewarde has shown that the plans of the mine existing at the time of the accident were difficult to interpret: some measured the depth of galleries by reference to the minehead, others by reference to sea level.